mreid1066/stocks-analysis/README.md

 ## Method and Challenges

 ### Method Used to Achieve Goals
 We used a portion of the existing code as a skeleton for the refactoring.
 We then thought about how we could make the script run faster.
-Using the hints and guides, we were able to understand that the simplest way would be to eliminate one of the for statements in the nested for statements.
-This would make decrease the amount of steps for each loop.
+Using the hints and guides, we were able to understand that the simplest way would be to eliminate one of the "for" statements in the nested "for" statements.
+This would decrease the amount of steps for each loop.
 We did this by creating a variable for the index and created arrays for the outputs that would reference index variable.
 Simply put, when the for loop was ran, it gathered the outputs for each ticker so that we only had to run through all the rows once instead of 12 times like our original code.

 ### Challenges and Difficulties Encountered
 It took us a few frustrated hours and a night of sleep before we were able to get on the right path.
 Originally, we tried using the "tickerIndex" variable for only the ticker.
 We were esentially just reinventing the wheel instead of ataching an engine to it.
-After clearing our code and starting over, looking at the ticker and output arrays as a matrix, it was a lot easier to piece the solution together and make a lot more sense of how to manipulate the code to achieve the goal.
+After clearing our code and starting over, looking at the ticker and output arrays as a matrix, it was a lot easier to piece ogether the solution and made a lot more sense of how to manipulate the code to achieve the goal.

 ## Results